TIBCOSoftware/dovetail/src/ch02-04-implement.md

 ## 3. Implement IOU Smart Contract
 In this step, we will implement the 4 transactions defined in the smart contract model in Project Dovetail™ Studio.
-A completed iou smart contract is also available to be imported into the Studio, see step [3.5][#import-an-existing-application] for details.
+A completed iou smart contract is also available to be imported into the Studio, see step [3.5.
+Import an existing application] for details.

 ### 3.1 IssueIOU Transaction*